gbdrt/blog/src/230318_hyperjump.md

 valid(X1, X2, X3) :- X3 is mod((X1 // X2), 10), 0 is mod(X1, X2).
 ```

-Now, we need a relation that capture the fact that we pick digits from a set.
+Now, we need a relation that captures the fact that we pick digits from a set.
 This is a classic prolog relation `pick(L, X, R)` where `L` is the initial list, `X` is the chosen element, and `R` is the resulting list (`L` without `X`).^[`[X | T]` is the Prolog syntax for a list whose head element is `X` and `T` is the tail of the list.]
 In Prolog we can program the relation `pick` with 2 cases: chose the head of the list, or choose an element in the tail.